Utah Hang Gliding & Paragliding Association

 Site Sensitivites

 Launch site is on university property.
-Expect numerous onlookers in the setup and launch area.
+Expect numerous onlookers on the Y below the setup and launch area.
 Hillside launch site is a sensitive natural area.
 Kiwanis Park LZ is in a city park.
 Scout the Kiwanis LZ before launch as organized student activities in the park are common.
+Advanced pilots can land on the bench foothill area below launch.

 Attention All Users: The Y is a challenging, high-altitude mountain-thermal site.
 No pilot should fly at this site who is not a current USHPA and UHGPGA member holding the minimum USHPA ratings and skills indicated.
 Visiting and first-time users should obtain a detailed in-person pre-flight briefing from a local UHGPGA member-pilot with recent flying experience at this site.
 This briefing should take place at the launch site on the day of the flight.
 Pilots should also familiarize themselves with the known hazards and site sensitivities described in this guide.
 As pilot-in-command, you alone are responsible for assessing your fitness for flight, the airworthiness of your glider and equipment, the suitability of the current conditions for launch and recovery, and for continuously monitoring glider position and performance to ensure a safe landing at an approved landing zone.
 If in doubt, do not launch.